mifriis/beumer-case/README.md

 ## How This Was Made

 ### 1. Writing the case
-Starting from the case description, the content was written as long-form prose in `case-raw.md` — covering the compounding vulnerability problem, three security layers, the fork model's structural flaws, integration patterns, implementation strategy, upskilling, support model, architectural constraints, and the regulatory timeline.
+Starting from the case description, the content was written as long-form prose in `case.md` — covering the compounding vulnerability problem, three security layers, the fork model's structural flaws, integration patterns, implementation strategy, upskilling, support model, architectural constraints, and the regulatory timeline.

-### 2. Collaborating on the outline
-The raw content was refined iteratively: change management was woven into the implementation strategy rather than called out as a separate section, the internal team formation narrative was added, and an upskilling section was split out.
-The result was reviewed against the original case description to identify gaps.

 ### 3. Defining the design system
 A design guideline was written as a prompt (`updated-design.md`) specifying the BEUMER brand palette, typography, layout templates, spacing rules, and speaker note conventions — detailed enough to fully drive generation without ambiguity.